Paddy Skerritt

 Patrick Joseph Skerritt (29 May 1926 – 21 November 2001) was an Irish professional golfer.

+Early life

 Skerritt was born in Lahinch, County Clare.

+Professional career

-He won many tournaments during his career, most of them in his home country, with his biggest success being the 1970 Alcan International.
+Skerritt won many tournaments during his career, most of them in his home country, with his biggest success being the 1970 Alcan International.
 He was also the club professional for over 30 years at St. Anne's Golf Club, situated on Bull Island in Dublin Bay.